Greensand Ridge: Settlements

 Principal settlements lying on the southern part of the Greensand in Sussex, adjacent to the South Downs, include Storrington (at the eastern end of the ridge) and Midhurst.
 Petersfield marks the western end, where the ridge turns north east.
 Settlements on the main part of the ridge, running from Surrey into Kent include Haslemere, Godalming, Reigate and Redhill, Oxted and Sevenoaks.

 Recreation

 Much of the ridge in Surrey and Kent is followed by a long-distance walking route, the Greensand Way.
 Extending for 108 miles, it starts in the west at Haslemere and ends in the east at Ham Street, Kent, on the edge of Romney Marsh.
 The route passes through or close to Godalming, Cranleigh, Dorking, Reigate, Redhill, South Nutfield, Oxted, Westerham, Sevenoaks, Maidstone and Ashford.

 Statutory designations

 The south-west part of the Greensand ridge and hills is in the South Downs National Park.
 Much of the Greensand Ridge in Surrey is one limb of the Surrey Hills Area of Outstanding Natural Beauty while a section of the Greensand hills in western Kent, from Limpsfield Chart near Westerham through Sevenoaks to Plaxtol, forms part of the Kent Downs Area of Outstanding Natural Beauty, where it is known as the Sevenoaks Greensand Ridge.

 Principal summits

-Hills on the Greensand Ridge at least 200 metres high and with 30 metres or more of topographical prominence are here listed, along the range from west to east.